How to live together during a divorce or separation

 • What do you want for your future?

-2. Use a shared calendar for co-parenting arrangements.
+2. Use a shared calendar for co-parenting arrangements

-3. Dignity and respect are important.
+3. Dignity and respect are important

 Remember that your children are watching you.
 Modelling respectful communication in challenging times is probably one of the best life skills you can pass on.

-4. Do not neglect your physical and mental health.
+4. Do not neglect your physical and mental health

 It's important to make time for friends, activities that you enjoy, nature or a night out.
+This helps to reduce your overall stress levels, and keep you healthy.

-Instead, focus on planning your new life and how you will forge a positive future.
+Focus on planning your new life and how you will forge a positive future.
 Ultimately, your children will benefit from having two happy and positive parents who aren't fixed on the past.

 Resources: